saas-4/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: template for creating users stories.
+about: This tempalate is for creating user stories.
 title: ''
 labels: ''
 assignees: ''